JawharAfli/Navigation-DRLND/Report.md

 ## Results

-The agent was trained used the hyperparameters defined above.
+The agent was trained using the hyperparameters defined above.
 The env was solved after 600 episodes with the following learning curve.

 ![result](result.png)